AI Generate

 Before using the AI Generate node, you'll need:

-1. AI Connection(s) - Connection credentials to one or more AI providers (OpenAI, Anthropic, Azure OpenAI, Google AI, Vertex AI, Vertex AI Anthropic)
+1. AI Connection(s) - AI Connections to one or more AI providers (OpenAI, Anthropic, Azure OpenAI, Google AI, Vertex AI, Vertex AI Anthropic)

-2. AI Route - A configured AI Route that references your AI Connection(s) and specifies which model(s) to use
+2. AI Route - An AI Route that references your AI Connection(s) and specifies which model(s) to use

 Basic Setup